Debt ceiling deal's next steps — getting it through Congress

 Both Republicans and Democrats are expected to lose some votes, and leaders on both sides have been telling the rank and file that neither side won everything it wanted, as they strive to ensure that the deal has the support to pass both chambers.
 The president has urged both the House and Senate "to pass the agreement right away."

-Under House rules, lawmakers must have 72 hours to read the bill, and since they received it on Sunday, Wednesday is the earliest day the House can vote.
+Under House rules, lawmakers must have 72 hours to read the bill, and since they received it on Sunday, Wednesday would be the earliest day the House can vote.
+House Majority Whip Tom Emmer indicated Tuesday the House will vote on the bill Wednesday night.

 McCarthy said he expects a majority of Republicans to support it and many Democrats, too, because Mr. Biden backs the bill.
 House Minority Leader Hakeem Jeffries said on CBS' "Face the Nation" that he expects "there will be Democratic support once we have the ability to be fully briefed by the White House, but I'm not going to predict what those numbers will ultimately look like."